POULTRY FARMING BUSINESS PLAN SAMPLE AND FEASIBILITY STUDY REPORT FORMAT TEMPLATE

 - A shop in town will be needed to serve as the ware house and egg depot, this helps in reducing the number of people who goes to the farm which in turn reduces the risk of break of security and bio-security.

 - Semi-automatic battery cages of good quality will be purchased and installed for the birds.

 - Other major equipment needed for the business are: feed (grower mash and layer mash), point of lay, different medications and vaccinations.

 The market has been surveyed to determine the cash flow level of the industry.
 This helps in knowing if the business is worthwhile or not.
 Analysis has shown that positive net cash balances are realized at the end of the second year the business started and this indicates profitability in the industry.

 Also, no reasonable profit is visible in the first year of the business as a result of the huge investment cost but thereafter, the business will record reasonable profits.

 Following the sample above, it is believed that the entrepreneur will launch a profitable egg production business if all factors are put in place.
 All the entrepreneur needs is to think of how to put these items outlines in this post into reality to produce a successful poultry business.

 BONUS OFFER!!
 FISH FARMING BUSINESS PLAN

 What is your view about this business plan sample for poultry business?
-I hope you have been able to pick enough facts and figures to create your own poultry farming business plan?
-Please share this post to let others benefit too.
+I hope you have been able to pick enough facts and figures to create your own layer farming business plan?